dannyng85/dspic33-tutorial/README.md

 All the projects in this listing are developed for dspic33FJ128MC802.

 1. IO
-  * Input and output for ports.
+  * Input and output on PORTB.
 2. Timer
   * Blinking LED using timer.